ZewoGraveyard/TodoBackend/README.md

 #### Basic Deployment
 There is a simple Dockerfile in the root of the repository that installs Swift, builds the application, and runs it.

 Once you have the Dockerfile configured, build the docker image (`docker build -t zewo/todobackend .`).
 With the image built, run it using the [`docker run`](https://docs.docker.com/engine/reference/run/) family of commands.
-For example, `docker run -itd -e API_ROOT="http://localhost:8080/" -p 80:8080 zewo/todobackend` will start a container running the Todo Backend application in the background, and map the containers `8080` port to the machine's `80` (default http) port.
+For example, `docker run -itd -e API_ROOT="http://localhost/" -p 80:8080 zewo/todobackend` will start a container running the Todo Backend application in the background, and map the containers `8080` port to the machine's `80` (default http) port.

 #### Docker Compose
-When deploying the application to production, you want to store the todos in a real database.
+When deploying the application to production, we want to store the todos in a real database.
 With Docker, the recommended way to do this is to use Docker Compose which runs multiple docker containers and allows them to communicate.

 Included in the repository is an example configuration (`docker-compose.yml`).
-The configuration does need to be adjusted depending on the ip of the deployed application (change the environmental variable API_ROOT).
-Afterwards, you just need to run `docker-compose up` and Docker handles the rest.
+The configuration does need to be adjusted depending on the ip of the deployed application which should be relfected in the environmental variable API_ROOT.
+Afterwards, just run `docker-compose up` and Docker will handle the rest.
+Since PostgreSQL takes some time to start up, you may have to run the command twice.

 ## Support
 If you need any help you can join our [Slack](http://slack.zewo.io) and go to the **#help** channel.
 Or you can create a Github [issue](https://github.com/Zewo/Zewo/issues/new) in our main repository.
 When stating your issue be sure to add enough details, specify what module is causing the problem and reproduction steps.